datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 create or replace role datahub_role;

-//access to a warehouse to run queries to view metadata grant operate, usage on warehouse <your-warehouse> to role datahub_role;
+//access to a warehouse to run queries to view metadata grant operate, usage on warehouse "<your-warehouse>" to role datahub_role;

 //access to view database and schema in which your tables/views exist for which you wish to ingest metadata grant usage on DATABASE "<your-database>" to role datahub_role;
 grant usage on all schemas in database "<your-database>" to role datahub_role;
 grant usage on future schemas in database "<your-database>" to role datahub_role;

+//less permissive REFERENCES permissions if not using profiling feature grant REFERENCES on all tables in database "<your-database>" to role datahub_role;
+grant REFERENCES on future tables in database "<your-database>" to role datahub_role;
+grant REFERENCES on all external tables in database "<your-database>" to role datahub_role;
+grant REFERENCES on future external tables in database "<your-database>" to role datahub_role;
+grant REFERENCES on all views in database "<your-database>" to role datahub_role;
+grant REFERENCES on future views in database "<your-database>" to role datahub_role;

-//select required for [profiling](./sql_profiles.md) feature grant select on all tables in database "<your-database>" to role datahub_role;
+//select permission required only if using profiling feature grant select on all tables in database "<your-database>" to role datahub_role;
 grant select on future tables in database "<your-database>" to role datahub_role;
 grant select on all external tables in database "<your-database>" to role datahub_role;
 grant select on future external tables in database "<your-database>" to role datahub_role;
 grant select on all views in database "<your-database>" to role datahub_role;
 grant select on future views in database "<your-database>" to role datahub_role;
-//alternative permission if not using profiling feature grant REFERENCES on all tables in database "<your-database>" to role datahub_role;
-grant REFERENCES on future tables in database "<your-database>" to role datahub_role;
-grant REFERENCES on all external tables in database "<your-database>" to role datahub_role;
-grant REFERENCES on future external tables in database "<your-database>" to role datahub_role;
-grant REFERENCES on all views in database "<your-database>" to role datahub_role;
-grant REFERENCES on future views in database "<your-database>" to role datahub_role;

 // Create a new DataHub user and assign the DataHub role to it create user datahub_user display_name = 'DataHub' password='' default_role = datahub_role default_warehouse = '<your-warehouse>';